 Without a single word spoken, the child took the spoon and began to eat, secretly looking that his father wouldn’t accidentally reach for something that was in his plate.

 This increases his self-esteem in an important life-function – the ability to feed themselves.
-The parents should not force, because the self-initiative is the surest sign that the psychological apparatus is ready to accept, perfect and practice this activity.
+The parents should not force, because the self-initiative is the surest sign that the psychological apparatus is ready to accept, perfect, and practice this activity.
 At the moment, when the child has already expressed a desire to learn something new, it should be supported and given the opportunity to perfect that activity.

 Therefore, the child should be allowed to feed himself independently, although for some time it will be slow and uninterrupted.
 In any case, parents must be patient, and should not be disturbed if the child has messed themselves or the table.
 If the child successfully put at least two or three teaspoons of food in his mouth, the child will be extremely indulgent and with that minimal success.
-This is it what will encourage him in his further attempts to be more successful with the new skill.
+This is what will encourage him in his further attempts to be more successful with the new skill.

 Therefore, it is necessary to gradually adapt the amount of food proportionally to the age.
-In addition, each child has different metabolism.
-A child with faster metabolism needs more food than a child with slower metabolism.
+In addition, each child has a different metabolism.
+A child with faster metabolism needs more food than a child with a slower metabolism.

 If we offer the child to eat, and without any coercion, it will, instinctively, eat as much as it needs.
-Rigorous compliance with the nutrition scheme is unnatural, and therefore is wrong.
+Rigorous compliance with the nutrition scheme is unnatural and therefore is wrong.
 Such charts may suggest that parents forcefully impose excessive amounts of food than the child needs, or vice versa, to deprive him of the amount of the meal.
-In both cases emotional disturbances could be caused, as well as neurotic reactions of the child.
+In both cases, emotional disturbances could be caused, as well as neurotic reactions of the child.